Alfa Romeo 1750 Tyres

-For the Alfa Romeo 1750 as a special offer we have sets of 4 PIRELLI CINTURATO ™ or sets of 5 PIRELLI CINTURATO ™ tyres.
-There wouldn't be a better tyre to suit an Alfa Romeo 1750.
-The PIRELLI CINTURATO ™ is a period tyre that was around between 1952 and the early 1980 and was produced very much with the view to improving the handling of cars like the 1750 Alfa Romeo.
+- The PIRELLI CINTURATO ™ CA67 is a period tyre that was around between 1952 and the early 1980 and was produced with the view to improving the handling of cars like the 1750 Alfa Romeo.

 History of the Alfa Romeo 1750

 The chassis was also significantly modified.
-Tyre size went to 165x14 from 155x15 and wheel size to 5½"x14" instead of 5"x15", giving a wider section and slightly smaller rolling diameter.
-The suspension geometry was also revised, and an anti-roll bar was fitted to the rear suspension.
-Disc brakes were fitted from the outset, but with bigger front discs and calipers than the ones fitted to GT 1300 Juniors and late Giulia Sprint GT Veloces.
-The changes resulted in significant improvements to the handling and braking, which once again made it easier for the driver to maintain high average speeds for fast touring.
+Tyre size went to 165 - 14 from 155 - 15 and wheel size to 5½"x14" instead of 5"x15", giving a wider section and slightly smaller rolling diameter.
+The suspension geometry was also modified, and a rear anti-roll bar was installed.
+Disc brakes were installed from the beginning, although with larger front discs and callipers than those seen on GT 1300 Juniors and late Giulia Sprint GT Veloces.
+The modifications resulted in substantial improvements in handling and braking, making it simpler for the driver to sustain high average speeds for rapid travel.

-The 1750 GTV also differed from the earlier cars externally.
-New nose styling eliminated the step front of the Giulia Sprint GT, GTC, GTA and early GT 1300 Juniors and incorporated four headlamps.
-For the 1971 model year, the US market 1750 GTV's also featured larger rear light clusters (there were no 1970 model year Alfa's for the US market).
-Besides the chrome "1750" badge on the bootlid, there was also a round Alfa Romeo badge.
-Similar Quadrofoglio badges to those on the Giulia Sprint GT Veloce were fitted on C pillars, but the Quadrofoglio was coloured gold instead of green.
-The car also adopted the higher rear wheelarches first seen on the GT 1300 Junior.
+Externally, the 1750 GTV was distinct from previous models.
+The step front of the Giulia Sprint GT, GTC, GTA, and early GT 1300 Juniors were removed, and four headlights were added.
+The US market 1750 GTVs for the 1971 model year also had bigger rear light clusters (there were no Alfas for the 1970 model year in the US market).
+Aside from the chrome "1750" emblem on the boot lid, there was a circular Alfa Romeo logo as well.
+On the C pillars, similar Quadrofoglio emblems to those on the Giulia Sprint GT Veloce were installed, although the Quadrofoglio was gold rather than green.
+The car also has higher rear wheel arches, which were originally seen on the GT 1300 Junior.

-Early (Series 1) 1750 GTV's featured the same bumpers as the Giulia Sprint GT Veloce, with the front bumper modified to mount the indicator/sidelight units on the top of its corners, or under the bumper on US market cars.
-44,269 1750 GTVs were made before their replacement came along.
+Early (Series 1) 1750 GTVs used the same bumpers as the Giulia Sprint GT Veloce, with the front bumper changed to put the indicator/sidelight units on top of the corners, or beneath the bumper on US market vehicles.
+Before its replacement, 44,269 1750 GTVs were manufactured.

 Alfa Romeo 1750 Wheels